-The amount of interest charged will vary, depending on your circumstances:
+The amount of interest charged will vary, depending on vour circumstances:

 Interest rate While you're studying up until the April after leaving your course or the April four years after the start of your course (whichever comes first).
 Retail Price Index (RPI) plus 3% From the April after you finish or leave your course or the April four years after the start of your course (whichever comes first).
-Interest will be based on your income. £21,000 or less - RPI £21,001 to £41,000 - RPI plus up to 3%, depending on income £41,001 and over - RPI plus 3%
+Interest will be based on your income. £21,000 or less = RPI Between £21,000 and £41,000 = RPI plus up to 3%, depending on your income Over £41,000 = RPI plus 3%